KNWS-FM

-KNWS-FM, also known as Life 101.9, is a radio station in Waterloo, Iowa, United States, owned and operated by Northwestern Media, a ministry of the University of Northwestern - St Paul in Roseville, Minnesota, and supported by donations from the local community.
+KNWS-FM (101.9 MHz), also known as Life 101.9, is a radio station in Waterloo, Iowa, United States, owned and operated by Northwestern Media, a ministry of the University of Northwestern - St Paul in Roseville, Minnesota, and supported by donations from the local community.

-Life 101.9 broadcasts Contemporary Christian music.
+Life 101.9 broadcasts Christian adult contemporary music.
 Its signal covers Waterloo, Cedar Rapids, Iowa City and surrounding areas in eastern Iowa.
 A live stream is available on the Life 101.9 website, mobile app and on Amazon smart speakers.
 The station also broadcasts its programming on translator stations K245AZ, serving Dubuque at 96.9FM; and, K242BX, serving Marshalltown at 96.3 FM.

-Adam Hannan and April Wilson host the Morning Show from 6-10am weekdays.
-Other station personalities include Jenn Pooler, David A. Dein, Rick Hall and Lyle Krueger.

 The radio station broadcasts commercial-free contemporary Christian music 24 hours a day.
+David A. Dein hosts the Morning Show from 6-10am weekdays.
+Other station personalities include Jessie Browning, Ashley Owens, and Seth Baron.

 Life 101.9 is active in the community and encourages listeners to help other non-profit organizations in Eastern Iowa on a regular basis.

 Life 101.9's sister station, Faith Radio, broadcasts a Christian talk and teaching format.